Skip to main content

 Meditation

 One particular source of confusion is that within a given school, they'll refer to some of their practices as "meditation", which is fine enough, but this often makes it sound like that's what meditation is in general.
 I've often heard people say "but I was taught that meditation is xyz" rather than "but I was taught to meditate by doing xyz."
-This is obviously besides schools often teaching that other practices are fake, wrong, or bad.
+This is obviously also separate from schools often teaching that other practices are fake, wrong, or bad.

-In Latin meditātiō meant "thinking" or "reflection"1, in St. Ignatius's usage (writing in Spanish in the 16th century) it referred to practices of explicit "mental" reflection, presumably verbal thought, etc. I'm not clear on when it was first used to translate dhyāna / jhāna, which while also complicated as terms themselves, were in any case used in Indian languages to refer to rather different practices.
+In Latin meditātiō meant "thinking" or "reflection"1, in St. Ignatius's usage (writing in Spanish in the 16th century) it referred to practices of explicit "mental" reflection, presumably involving verbal thought, etc. I'm not clear on when it was first used to translate jhāna (dhyāna), which while also complicated as a term itself, were in any case used in Indian languages to refer to rather different practices.

 This should be obvious, but people often forget: we're often working with practices and concepts from other cultures, which importantly literally use words from different languages!
 Two cultures might cut the world up very differently, especially for culturally specific practices, etc. etc.

-In practice, in Buddhist monastic traditions, a student would almost always be working with a teacher, and the instructions would change constantly depending on whatever was actually happening in their practice, in many traditions frequently completely throwing out or contradicting previous instructions.
+In practice, in Buddhist monastic traditions, a student would almost always be working closely with a teacher, and the instructions given from the teacher would change constantly depending on whatever was actually happening in their practice, in many traditions frequently completely throwing out or contradicting previous instructions.
 I know less about other traditions but this broad shape is common, where at minimum there isn't one thing called "meditation," (or whatever word, in whichever language) but there's a bunch of stuff, which may not have distinct names, and one's instructions and choices change in response to external and internal circumstances.

 Also, traditionally, at least in Buddhism, a student would likely have thousands of false starts, dead ends, etc. etc., before finding their feet, and even then they would probably overhaul their sense of what the thing really is several times over.
 Whatever they were taught as a novice, let alone what they understood, was likely quite different from what a "master" would be doing, even if they're still sitting quietly in a hall or in the forest.